adit26data/mern-stack-final/README.md

 # for backend
 bcryptjs, body-parser,cookie-parser, jsonwebtoken, cloudinary, crypto, dotenv, mongoose, nodemailer, validator, nodemon, express, express-fileupload

+**the dependencies might conflict so try to use the stable release of each package or use --force to make them install without errors

 # In the project directory, you can run: